 The type of mirror I recommend you use will go against conventional advice.
 My suggestion is that you use the best internal mirror you can afford to put in.
 Yes, there are mirrors specifically designed for outside use.

 The problem with exterior mirrors is that they are usually either made of plastic or polished metal.
 Forget the metal ones, they look like they should belong in a men’s urinal (not that I’ve ever been in one!).

 The plastic outdoor mirrors are a little better, but they do tend to look like they’ve come out of the fairground house of horrors, you don’t get a perfect reflection back and it ends up looking a little bit warped, which does ruin the effect somewhat.

 So, I’ve found if you use a good quality interior mirror, they will look good and last longer than cheaper mirrors, outside.
 They won’t last forever, and yes when you go to purchase one there will be a lot of tutting and head-scratching and “that won’t last outside dear” type of comments from the mirror supplier!

 The main problem with using a mirror outside is that the water gets in and separates the reflective surface from the glass.
-In the past, I’ve used a flexible metal-like tape over the top of the mirror to help prevent the water getting in.
+In the past, I’ve used a flexible metal-like tape over the top of the mirror to help prevent the water from getting in.
 If you ask in the mirror place, or builders merchant, they will hopefully know what I’m talking about and be able to supply you with some, once they’ve stopped telling you what a bad idea it is to use an internal mirror in the garden!

 Another issue can be glue.
 If the mirror is glued in place, the glue has a nasty habit of working its way through the mirror’s reflective surface and causing a darkening in the glass – especially, if the mirror is repositioned during glueing.
 A mirror supplier will hopefully be able to guide you on how to fix the mirror in place and which glue to use if traditional mirror fixings aren’t an option.